-A project management tool that can help to manage risks and issues is a risks risks are listed and potential solutions identified so there is a plan in place if a risk
+A project management tool that can help to manage risks and issues is a risks and issues register, where risks are listed and potential solutions identified so there is a plan in place if a risk becomes an issue.

-A risks and issues register can be a key part of a lessons learned exercise at the end of a project as learning for future projects can be taken from the risks that did not materialise and the issues that did, together with
+A risks and issues register can be a key part of a lessons learned exercise at the end of a project as learning for future projects can be taken from the risks that did not materialise and the issues that did, together with how they were resolved.